AnisBouaza/Game-Theory-Program/README.md

 # Game-Theory-Program
-A program that showvcases some Gametheory concepts
+A program that showcases some Gametheory concepts